 Governmental and quasi-governmental authorities and regulators throughout the world have in the past responded to major economic disruptions with a variety of significant fiscal and monetary policy changes, including but not limited to, direct capital infusions into companies, new monetary programs and dramatically lower interest rates.
-For example, in response to the outbreak of COVID-19, the U.S. Government passed the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") into law in March 2020, which provides approximately \$2.0 trillion in economic relief to certain businesses and individuals affected by COVID-19.
-There can be no guarantee that the CARES Act or other economic stimulus bills (within the United States or other affected countries throughout the world) will be sufficient or will have their intended effect.
-In addition, an unexpected or quick reversal of such policies could increase volatility in securities markets, which could adversely affect a Portfolio's investments.
+For example, in response to the outbreak of COVID-19, Congress has approved stimulus intended to offset the severity and duration of the adverse economic effects of COVID-19 and related disruptions in economic and business activity.
+Many central banks across Europe, Asia and elsewhere have similarly announced and/or adopted economic relief packages.
+The introduction and adoption of these packages could cause market disruption and volatility.
+In addition, the end of any such program could cause market downturns, disruptions and volatility, particularly if markets view the ending as premature.